This tutorial provides a comprehensive introduction to the HSSM package for Hierarchical Bayesian Estimation of Sequential Sampling Models.

 - The key

-sub-dictionaries, provides us with an indication of reasonable parameter values.
+boundskey inside thelikelihoodssub-dictionaries, provides us with an indication of reasonable parameter values.

-likelihood available.
+The likelihoods dictionary inhabits three sub-directories for the ddm model, since we have all three, an analytical, an approx_differentiable (LAN) and a blackbox likelihood available.
 For many models, we will be able to access only one or two types of likelihoods.

-Using ssm-simulators
+Using ssm-simulators¶

 Internally, HSSM natively makes use of the ssm-simulators package for forward simulation of models.

-functions essentially as a convenience-wrapper.
+hssm.simulate_data() functions essentially as a convenience-wrapper.

-package directly, to generate an equivalent dataset as created above.
+Below we illustrate how to simulate data using the ssm-simulators package directly, to generate an equivalent dataset as created above.
 We will use the third way of passing parameters to the simulator, which is as a parameter-matrix.

 Notes: